Morality and Moral Controversies, Coe College (Fall 2018)

 For most of us, morality is something fundamental and necessary to our daily lives.
 Despite its familiarity on a personal, affective level, it’s likely that we would have trouble articulating our answers to questions like, what’s good in life?
 What rules or principles must we follow to be good people?
 How do we even know what kinds of actions count as right and wrong?
 Fortunately, moral philosophers (or ethicists) have spent a good deal of time attempting to make sense of morality and some of the questions just mentioned.
 In this class, we will be exploring questions surrounding three important areas of ethics: Value Theory – What sorts of things make our lives go well and are ultimately and intrinsically good for us to get more of?
 Normative Ethics –What general principles or rules should we follow in deciding how to act and live?
 Applied Ethics – How ought we respond to the actual, ethically-fraught issues that confront us in contemporary society?

 Bioethics, University of Colorado Boulder (Fall 2017)

-In this class we will be considering some of the most pressing and cutting edge questions in contemporary bioethics.
+This course considers some of the most pressing and cutting-edge questions in contemporary bioethics.
 Among these issues include physician-assisted suicide, the concept of health and disability, allocating scarce medical resources, creating children with specific genetic traits, plus more.

 This course introduces students to philosophy by focusing on the Ancient period in the Western tradition.
 Key figures in this period include Socrates, Plato, Aristotle, the Presocratics, and the Stoics.
 The course will cover five different topics from the ancient period: (1) Science, Religion, and Philosophy, (2) Metaphysics, (3) Knowledge, (4) Fate, Freedom, and Responsibility, and (5) The Good Life.